 In July 2018, the Company entered into a joint venture to invest in a development project for land and a Grade A office building in Ireland.
 The Company agreed to invest up to \$69.9 million of the \$139.7 million total commitment.
-The Company co-invested along with two affiliates of the Manager, with the Company owning 50.0% of the joint venture and the affiliate entities owning the remaining 50.0%.
+The Company coinvested along with two affiliates of the Manager, with the Company owning 50.0% of the joint venture and the affiliate entities owning the remaining 50.0%.
 The joint venture invested in a senior mortgage loan of \$66.7 million with a fixed interest rate of 12.5% and a maturity date of 3.5 years from origination and common equity.

 In October 2018, the Company entered into a joint venture to invest in a mixed-use development project in Ireland.
 The Company agreed to invest up to \$162.4 million of the \$266.5 million total commitment.
 The Company co-invested along with two affiliates of the Manager, with the Company owning 61.0% of the joint venture and the affiliate entities owning the remaining 39.0%.
-The joint venture will invest in a senior mortgage loan with a fixed interest rate of 15.0% and a maturity date of two years from origination.
+The joint venture invested in a senior mortgage loan with a fixed interest rate of 15.0% and a maturity date of two years from origination.
+The Company placed this investment on nonaccrual status as of July 1, 2020.
+See Note 4, "Investments in Unconsolidated Ventures," for further information.

 In October 2018, the Company acquired a \$20.0 million mezzanine loan from an affiliate of the Company's Manager, secured by a pledge of an ownership interest in a luxury condominium development project located in New York, NY.
 The loan bears interest at 9.5% plus LIBOR.
+The borrower repaid the loan in February 2020.

-12. Equity-Based Compensation
+11. Equity-Based Compensation